friedporkdumplings/2026_recuriting_dashboard/README.md

-# Jae's Recruiting Radar
+# Recruiting Radar

 A GitHub Pages recruiting dashboard for May 2027 new-grad recruiting.
-It refreshes public ATS job feeds every six hours with GitHub Actions, classifies relevant early-career roles, and ranks them against Jae's target career lanes and experience profile.
+It refreshes public ATS job feeds every six hours with GitHub Actions, classifies relevant early-career roles, and ranks them against target career lanes and experience profile.

 ## What changed in this version